-Note: In the example storage processor enclosure in Figure 5 on page 11, the first FC I/O module is located in slot 4 and the second FC is located in slot 3.
-As a rule, the second FC is in slot 3 when assembled at the factory.
-However, if your Block and File (Unified) VNX7500 platform did not come from the factory this way, you can install the FC I/O module in slots 1, 2, or 3.
+Note: Figure 5 on page 11 shows the storage processor enclosure, with the first FC I/O module located in slot 4 and the second FC located in slot 3.
+As a rule, the second FC is in slot 3 when the storage processor is assembled at the factory.
+However, if your Block and File (Unified) VNX5700 platform did not come from the factory this way, you can install the FC I/O module in slots 1, 2, or 3.